KennyYao2001/KennyYao_website_1/_pages/about.md

   - /about.html
 ---

-I'm a **Data Science major** undergraduate from [the Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

-- 🔭 I’m currently working at Berkeley OpenARK Lab and MSRA Robotics.
-- 🌱 I’m currently learning robotics, LLM, 6D pose estimation, and 3D reconstruction.
+About me
+Hi, I am currently an MEng student in the department of Electronic Engineering and Computer Science at UC Berkeley.
+Before joining UCBerkeley, I received my bachelor's degree in Computer Science and Technology at Tsinghua University (Beijing, China).
+My professional and research interest lies in Computer Graphics and 3D Vision, aiming to enhance machines' 3D perception and create Mixed Reality.
+My research areas include 3D object tracking, 3D reconstruction, and avatar creation.
+I would like to explore more interesting areas in 3D in the future!

+   Master Student of EECS, University of California Berkeley

+   Berkeley, California, United States

+   chuanyu_pan@berkeley.edu

+   Research Interest: 3D Computer Vision, Computer Graphics, VR/AR/MR

-I have the honor of being advised by [Prof. Allen Yang](https://vivecenter.berkeley.edu/people/allen-y-yang/) from the OpenARK Lab at the [Department of EECS](https://eecs.berkeley.edu/), University of California, Berkeley.
-I was also honored to be advised by [Dr. Jianlong Fu](https://jianlong-fu.github.io/) from the [Multimedia Search and Mining Group](https://www.microsoft.com/en-us/research/group/multimedia-search-and-mining/), at Microsoft Research Asia, Beijing, China.
+I am currently a **Data Science major** undergraduate from the School of Data Science at the Chinese University of Hong Kong, Shenzhen.
+My professional and research interest lies in Computer Vision and Robotics Learning, aiming to enhance robots' 3D perception.
+I have the honor of being advised by [Prof. Allen Yang](https://vivecenter.berkeley.edu/people/allen-y-yang/) from the OpenARK Lab at the Department of EECS, University of California, Berkeley.
+I was also honored to be advised by [Dr. Jianlong Fu](https://jianlong-fu.github.io/) from the Multimedia Search and Mining Group, at Microsoft Research Asia, Beijing, China.
+My research areas include 6D pose estimation, Robotics Pertaining, and Reinforcement Learning.
+I would like to explore more interesting areas in 3D and robotics in the future!

-You can find my CV here: [Kenny YAO's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+You can find my [CV](../assets/Curriculum_Vitae.pdf) here!

 Contact: [kelingyao@link.cuhk.edu.cn](mailto:kelingyao@link.cuhk.edu.cn)